PalomaMobile/paloma-android-sdk/README.md

 ## Architecture overview

+The Paloma SDK strives to enable simple integration with the libraries you already use.
+For example, the SDK communicates with client app via events, the client app can specify it's own preferred event bus implementation by providing a simple adapter, the SDK comes pre-bundled with
+<i>OttoEventBusAdapter</i> for [Otto](http://square.github.io/otto/) and <i>GreenRobotEventBusAdapter</i> for [EventBus](https://github.com/greenrobot/EventBus).

+Currently the SDK uses the [android-priority-jobqueue](https://github.com/yigit/android-priority-jobqueue) for queueing and persisting jobs, our short term development plan is to remove this hard dependency and make the queueing mechanism configurable.

 The Paloma SDK for Android is written and structured with the following goals in mind:

 - make it easy to expand module functionality without breaking existing code
 - make it easy to add more modules without breaking existing code
 - make it easy to provide custom 3rd party implementation for each module

 The SDK is split into several modules clearly defined by their function.